Student lives in tent to save on rent

-A few years ago we reported on a student who lived in a boat in order to save money.
-Well, this has now well and truly been trumped by Evan Eames, an astrophysics student at the University of Manchester.
+We've reported on a student who lived in a boat in order to save money, and another student who lived in a van to graduate debt-free.
+Well, these trailblazers have now been joined by Evan Eames, an astrophysics student at the University of Manchester.

 He decided to camp in a tent in a back garden in Manchester for a year to save himself a bit (well a lot) of cash.

-After Evan, who is from Canada, discovered the whopping cost of his £20,000 international student tuition he turned to reddit (here).
-All he asked was for a small spot in someones back yard in exchange for cooking and washing up a few dishes.
+After Evan, who is from Canada, discovered the whopping cost of his £20,000 international student tuition he turned to Reddit.
+All he asked was for a small spot in someone's backyard in exchange for cooking and washing up a few dishes.

 The 24-year-old Canadian camped in a back garden in Manchester for an entire year after he was unable to afford rent after paying his £20,000 international student tuition.